james-willett/RestAssuredFundamentals/README.md

 # RestAssuredFundamentals - Training Course code

-This is all of the code used in my Udemy video series - REST Assured Fundamentals
+NOTE!!!

+This repoistory is out of date - see the new version [here](https://github.com/james-willett/rest-assured-fundamentals)